Benito Juárez Municipality, Zacatecas: Economy

 The primary economic activity is cattle ranching.
-The municipality has experienced a drain of population as a result of emigration to bigger cities and abroad to the United States.
+The municipality has experienced a drain of population as a result of emigration to bigger cities as well as to the United States.

 Culture

 The town celebrates its patron saint's day on December 8 in honor of the Immaculate Conception of the Virgin Mary. another important holiday is in August to celebrate its emigrant community abroad.

 Some typical dishes include: pipian, a type of mole made with pumpkin seeds; gorditas de horno, a type of bread made of corn flour and milk curd.
 The typical wedding dish is birria with rice and beans.
 Tequila is the most popular as the town is close to the agave cultivation area.

 Population

 In 2010, the municipality had a total of 4,854 inhabitants, of which 2,406 lived in the municipal seat.